aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/protect-excel-file/_index.md

 ### Use Aspose.Cells Cloud SDKs

-Using an SDK is the fastest way to develop against Aspose.Cells Cloud.
+Using an SDK is the most efficient way to develop against Aspose.Cells Cloud.
 An SDK abstracts low‑level details, allowing you to focus on your business logic.
-See the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.
+See the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">Aspose.Cells Cloud SDKs repository on GitHub</a> for a complete list of supported SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: